snowdonr/gcms-minerva/README.md

 - Graphic User Interface.
 - Configurable to different sample matrices and data analysis approaches.

 Minerva is an open source software released under the MIT license.
 It was developed by Ryan Snowdon at the University of Calgary, Department of Geoscience, under the supervision of Renzo Silva and funding from Dr. Steve Larter’s group (PRG, via Project Rip van Winkle), and a GRI grant.
-It partially uses the [PyMassSpec · PyPI](https://pypi.org/project/PyMassSpec/) library, which was released under the GNU General Public License version 2.
+Visit the [PRG group](https://ucalgary.ca/prg) at the University of Calgary webpage for more information on the academic context Minerva was created.

 # Instructions